b-b3rn4rd/hack-bpay-reader/README.md

 # ABOUT
 ----
-Hack BPAY Reader is an experemental library written in [hack][2].
+Hack BPAY Reader is an experimental library written in [hack][2].
 It decrypts and parses BPAY biller information file(s).

 #REQUIREMENTS
 ---